What are antiarrhythmics?

 If you have side effects, talk to your pharmacist or healthcare provider.

-Talk to your healthcare provider about the most beneficial lifestyle goals for you.
+Talk to your healthcare provider about the lifestyle changes that will benefit you the most.

 Your healthcare provider or pharmacist are your best sources of information.
 You can also learn more about medications at any of these trusted sites.